ewaldmire/ascender/docs/docsite/rst/administration/secret_handling.rst

 Secret handling for automation use
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-climber stores a variety of secrets in the database that are
+ascender stores a variety of secrets in the database that are
 either used for automation or are a result of automation.
 These secrets
 include:

 -  all secret fields of all credential types (passwords, secret keys,
    authentication tokens, secret cloud credentials)

--  secret tokens and passwords for external services defined in climber settings
+-  secret tokens and passwords for external services defined in ascender settings

 -  “password” type survey fields entries

-To encrypt secret fields, climber uses AES in CBC mode with a 256-bit key
+To encrypt secret fields, ascender uses AES in CBC mode with a 256-bit key
 for encryption, PKCS7 padding, and HMAC using SHA256 for authentication.
 The encryption/decryption process derives the AES-256 bit encryption key
 from the ``SECRET_KEY`` (described above), the field name of the model field
 and the database assigned auto-incremented record ID.
 Thus, if any
-attribute used in the key generation process changes, climber fails to
+attribute used in the key generation process changes, ascender fails to
-correctly decrypt the secret. climber is designed such that the
+correctly decrypt the secret. ascender is designed such that the
-``SECRET_KEY`` is never readable in playbooks climber launches, that
+``SECRET_KEY`` is never readable in playbooks ascender launches, that
-these secrets are never readable by climber users, and no secret field values
+these secrets are never readable by ascender users, and no secret field values
-are ever made available via the climber REST API.
+are ever made available via the ascender REST API.
 If a secret value is
 used in a playbook, we recommend using ``no_log`` on the task so that
 it is not accidentally logged.